Skip to Content

 This is a hike that’s best to do in winter!
 Less than a kilometer into the hike is the Jura Creek slot canyon entrance.
 This narrow canyon is especially fun to explore when the creek is frozen and you can walk on the ice.
 There are some great photo opportunities here, so have a camera nearby.
 If you plan to attempt in the summer, bring shoes you don’t mind getting wet!

 You can turn around and make your way back through the canyon or carry on along the trail.
-There’s another slot canyon about 3.5 km (2.2 miles) in – so often, hikers will visit both canyons and then head back.
+There’s another slot canyon about 3.5 kilometers (2.2 miles) in – so often, hikers will visit both canyons and then head back.
 However, the trail does continue on for hikers who want to keep going.

 9. Exshaw